 - Invalidated information exchange patent under 35 U.S.C. § 101 on grounds that it claimed patent ineligible subject matter.

 - Represented pharmaceutical company in “first to invent” battle involving more than forty (40) depositions across the United States and India including fifteen testifying subject matter experts.

 - Secured affirmance from the Court of Appeals for the Federal Circuit of a summary judgment that an entity did not infringe another’s patent and did not engage in false marking.

 - Secured temporary restraining order on behalf of trademark owner to stop infringement of its trademark and cybersquatting.

 - Argued in support of and executed ex parte seizure on behalf of trademark owner in counterfeiting case.

 - Represented patent owners in litigation asserting patents in the air quality sensing and GPS spaces.

-- President-Elect, Southern District of New York Chapter (2021-present)
+- Federal Bar Association, Southern District of New York Chapter, President (2022-present)

 - Fordham University School of Law, Adjunct Professor (2019-2020); Guest Lecturer (2022)